PlathC/Mirage/README.md

 #### __Edges detection__

-The library provides Canny and Sobel algorithm which allow to extract contour lines within m_a given image.
+The library provides Canny and Sobel algorithm which allow to extract contour lines within a given image.

 ##### Edges detection Results